The June 9 workshop is now full.

 The only workshop in Chicago with a no-risk, no-questions-asked, full refund guarantee.

 The first class is a trial class.
-You'll have the class, get a copy of my book Immediate Fiction (St. Martin's Press) and a CD of the workshop material but no one signs up, no one pays.
+You'll have the class, get a copy of Jerry's book Immediate Fiction (St. Martin's Press) and a CD of the workshop material but no one signs up, no one pays.
 You go home and think about it.
 If you decide not to take the workshop, the book and CD are yours as a gift.
 If you do decide to take the workshop, return for the second class and pay then.

 Why a Full Guarantee?
 There are many many writing workshops and classes in Chicago 50+ easily.
 Most of them, regardless of who is teaching, can show little or no results in terms of student successes.
 Plus, they have no guarantee, which means you enroll at your own risk.
 Then, if you’re unsatisfied with the class, that’s your problem.